It is fundamentally important for us to conduct our business in a responsible manner

 We operate in industries and countries that can involve different types of risk.
-We conduct risk analysis and seek to prioritise and manage risk to prevent and mitigate to the greatest possible extent.
+We conduct risk analyses and seek to prioritise and manage risk to prevent and mitigate to the greatest possible extent.

 The defence industry

-The Norwegian Armed Forces shall safeguard important social functions both in peacetime, crisis situations, armed conflict and in war.
+The Norwegian Armed Forces safeguard important social functions both in peacetime, crisis situations, armed conflict and in war.
 A modern defence calls for state-of-the-art defence systems, and KONGSBERG’s defence systems and products are an integral part of this.
 KONGSBERG’s role as a supplier of defence products must be seen in the context of Norway’s national security policy, and Norway’s international obligations as a member of the United Nations and NATO.
 The Norwegian Armed Forces and KONGSBERG collaborate extensively to develop customised systems for the country’s specific needs.
-KONGSBERG has developed high-tech defence systems that also play an important role on the international arena.
-In 2020, defence business represented about 33 per cent of our turnover.
+KONGSBERG has developed high-tech defence systems that also play an important role in the international arena.
+In 2021, defence business represented 37 per cent of our turnover.

 Export of defence material

 Norwegian rules for export of defence material are among the most restrictive in the world.
 The Norwegian parliament has sanctioned that defence products can only be sold to pre-approved countries.
 Transparency about export of defence material is an important principle in Norway.
+Current Norwegian export control regulations are strict and clear, while providing the necessary predictability.
 KONGSBERG consistently complies with all requirements set by the Ministry of Foreign Affairs regarding the application process, reporting and statistics.

-67 per cent of the Group’s revenue in 2020 are related to maritime industries.
+Of 2021 revenues, 60 per cent relates to KONGSBERG’s maritime operations.
 The world is still in need of energy and transport, but with emphasis on low carbon solutions.
 This provides commercial opportunities for the sustainable innovative solutions we are developing together with our partners and customers.
 KONGSBERG’s systems and products are to a large extent associated with optimisation, security, operation and control of machines, production processes and equipment.
 We deliver systems and services that contribute to better utilisation of resources, more efficient navigation and safer operation of complex vessels and installations.
 Read more about this in the chapter on sustainable innovation.

-KONGSBERG develops advanced technology, which includes autonomous systems and AI, e.g. in offshore transport and drone technology.
+KONGSBERG develops advanced technology, which includes autonomous systems and AI, in areas including offshore transport and drone technology.
 Artificial intelligence in the form of machine learning is used within a secure framework by our simulators.
 Wherever this technology is utilised in autonomous solutions, human monitoring is always in place to provide additional security.
-This raises ethical questions that we have high attention on.
-Our Ethics Council has the theme on the agenda, and we are part of the international discussion through our membership of Ifbec2).
-Autonomy and AI affects society, working life and legislation.
+This topic raises ethical questions to which we give careful consideration.
+Our Ethics Committee addresses such issues, and we participate in international debate through our membership of IFBEC2).
+Autonomy and AI affect society, working life and legislation.
 Our approach to AI is to engage in development, safeguard norms and values in line with our ethics and business behaviour policies, as well as comply with national and international laws and regulations.

-KONGSBERG supports and respects the protection of internationally recognized human rights, and we will ensure that we have measures that prevent us from becoming involved in human rights violations.
+KONGSBERG supports and respects the protection of internationally recognised human rights, and will ensure that we take measures to prevent the company from becoming involved in human rights violations.
 We require our suppliers to do the same.

-In order to comply with regulatory- and customer requirements for the prohibition and restriction of conflict minerals, KONGSBERG prohibits the use of such minerals, unless the minerals are purchased from responsible sources.
+In order to comply with regulatory and customer requirements relating to the prohibition and limitation of conflict minerals, KONGSBERG prohibits the use of such minerals, unless the minerals are purchased from responsible sources.

-We will use Responsible Minerals Initiatives (RMI) conflict minerals reporting template (CMRT) to facilitate information collection through the value chain of 3TG (tin, tantalum, tungsten and gold, including their derivatives), country of origin, as well as smelting plants and refineries used.
+We will use the Responsible Minerals Initiatives (RMI) Conflict Minerals Reporting Template (CMRT) to facilitate the collection of information throughout the value chain about the country of origin of 3TG (tin, tantalum, tungsten and gold, including their derivatives), as well as the smelting plants and refineries used.

-We will further develop our due diligence systems to include the purchase of materials beyond 3TG.
-As a first step, we have expanded our material management system to include cobalt, which is used in the production of lithium batteries, and we will use the tools and applications of RMI.
+We will develop our due-diligence systems further to cover the procurement of materials other than 3TG.
+As a first step, we have developed our materials management system to include cobalt, used in the manufacture of lithium batteries, and we use the RMI tools and applications.

-1) AI is defined by the EU as "Artificial Intelligence systems (AI) are software (and possibly even hardware) designed by people who, if given a complex goal, act in physical or digital dimensions by recognizing their environment through data collection, they interpret structured or unstructured data, reasoning on this knowledge, or processing of the information, derived from this data and determining the best action(s) to take to achieve the given goal."
+1) AI is defined by the EU as follows: “Artificial Intelligence systems (AI) are software (and possibly even hardware) designed by people who, if given a complex goal, act in physical or digital dimensions by recognising their environment through data collection; they interpret structured or unstructured data, reasoning on this knowledge, or processing of the information, derived from this data and determining the best action(s) to take to achieve the given goal.”